 19 Mar 60,000 Thoughts – How to redirect your brain towards success!
 With Rock Thomas

 My Guest is Rock Thomas.
-He’s a self made millionaire, bestselling author three times over.
+He’s a self-made millionaire, bestselling author three times over.
 He became one of the top 50 realtors in the world.
 He studied with some of the greats like Tony Robbins, Jack Canfield, and Wayne Dyer, one-on-one.
-But most importantly, he’s taken up a personal mission to help those who have been beat up by life and he’s helped them to retrain their thinking, find their self worth and also often help them to grow wealth and abundance in the process.
+But most importantly, he’s taken up a personal mission to help those who have been beaten up by life and he’s helped them to retrain their thinking, find their self worth and also often help them to grow wealth and abundance in the process.
 He’s definitely living the Dream Think Do life.
 So it’s about dang time we had him on this show.

 Listen To The Podcast:

 Mitch Matthews: Rock Thomas, welcome to Dream Think Do, buddy.

 Rock Thomas: That’s beautiful, man.
 Not only do you have a beautiful voice, but you articulate as well.
 So I’d like you to send me that recording and I’m going to put it on my phone first thing every morning when I wake up.